Skin problems in immunosuppressed individuals

-The The Devonshire Clinic Clinic in central London offers consultations with Dr Conal Perrett and Dr Jane McGregor, both of whom have many years’ experience treating patients who are immunosuppressed.
+The Devonshire Clinic in central London provides specialist skin care to immunosuppressed individuals.
+We offer specialist skin care consultations with Dr Conal Perrett, Dr Jane McGregor and Rubeta Matin, all of whom have many years’ experience treating skin problems in patients who are immunosuppressed.

 The people we see include:

 - Organ transplant patients who have long-term treatment with immunosuppressive medications

 - Patients treated with immunosuppressive medications for chronic conditions such as rheumatoid arthritis and inflammatory bowel disease e.g. Crohn’s disease, ulcerative colitis

 - Patients whose immune system is not working well because they have a viral infection such as HIV

 - People who are affected by a blood cancer such as chronic lymphocytic leukaemia (CLL), where the immune system does not work properly.